cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 descriptions.
 Note that both algorithms create a batched proof for multiple evaluations of the VOPRF.

-In all three algorithms that we detail below we make the following domain separation labels available as global variables.
+In the algorithms below we set the following domain separation labels.
+These are used to control the domains of the hash function evaluations that we use.

 ~~~
-opaque challengeDST<1..2^16-1> = "RFCXXXX-challenge"
+opaque challengeDST<1..2^16-1>
-opaque seedDST<1..2^16-1> = "RFCXXXX-seed"
+opaque seedDST<1..2^16-1>
-opaque compositeDST<1..2^16-1> = "RFCXXXX-composite"
+opaque compositeDST<1..2^16-1>
 ~~~

 ## GenerateProof